This article is part of a larger series on POS Systems.

-Google’s The Ordering.app earned a respectable 3.38 out of 5 on our ranking of restaurant online ordering software.
-This software is affordable for small restaurants to accept online food orders for pickup, curbside, and in-house delivery operations.
-We especially like it for small restaurants that want to increase their Google visibility.
+The Ordering.app software was affordable for small restaurants accepting online food orders for pick-up, curbside, and in-house delivery operations.
+We especially liked it for small restaurants that wanted to increase their Google visibility.

 The Ordering.app Overview